PurritoBin/PurritoBin/README.md

 $ make install
 ```

-or to install to a different location, use the `DESTDIR` variable.
+or to install to a different location, use the `DESTDIR` or `PREFIX` variables.

 ### Usage